Feature Element (Feature)

 Required Text.
 Contains the globally unique identifier (GUID) for the Feature.

 Optional Text.
 Contains the site-relative URL for an image to use to represent the feature in the user interface (UI).

 Optional Text.
 Contains the alternate text for the image that represents the feature.

 Optional Text.
 If set along with ReceiverClass, specifies the strong name of the signed assembly located in the global assembly cache from which to load a receiver to handle Feature events.

 Optional Text.
 If set along with ReceiverAssembly, specifies the class that implements the Feature event processor.

 Optional Boolean.
-TRUE to specify that SharePoint Foundation check whether resources exist for the Feature by verifying that the standard "sentinel" resource for the Feature is present for a particular culture.
+TRUE to specify that Windows SharePoint Services check whether resources exist for the Feature by verifying that the standard "sentinel" resource for the Feature is present for a particular culture.

-The resource file is named according to the format <Feature Directory>\Resources\Resources. <Culture Name>.resx, where <Culture Name> is the name that identifies the culture.
-SharePoint Foundation supports the following formats for culture names:
+The resource file is named according to the format <Feature Directory>\Resources\Resources.<Culture Name>.resx, where <Culture Name> is the name that identifies the culture.
+Windows SharePoint Services 3.0 supports the following formats for culture names:

 Culture name examples:

 The Internet Engineering Task Force (IETF) language tag format is ll(l)-Ssss-CC, where: